About Chun

 Styling Designer

-Contributed to exterior styling for multiple production vehicles including the successful second-generation Perodua Myvi.
+Exterior styling for production vehicles including the second-generation Perodua Myvi.

 Outside Work